sfvolz/blog/_posts/2024-01-02-purcell-LifeLearning.md

 ---
 layout: post
-title: Responding to The Joys of Being an Absolute Beginner
+title: Responding to The Joys of Being an Absolute Beginner Something Else!
 excerpt:
 author: sean-purcell
 pullquote: